 Team WASoMI are specifically developed learning modules for use in secondary schools.
 They take up contents of the education space and WASoMi Lab in a didactically prepared and contextualized way.
 Learning success is achieved in particular when content is first comprehensively understood, then practically processed, and findings documented and reflected upon.
 This is the order in which transformative education unfolds its potential.
 It is therefore also the basis of the learning modules.
 In addition, the learning environment is detached from the pure classroom environment; both virtual worlds and outdoor environments become new places of knowledge transfer and learning for the students.

-Within Team WASoMI, a community will be created in which classes can exchange their experiences, findings and ideas about microplastics.
+Within Team WASoMI, a community is be created in which classes can exchange their experiences, findings and ideas about microplastics.

-This area is currently in the concept phase.
+This area is currently in the beta-test phase.

 Within the digital-real education space, there will be a separate lab, also digital-real.
 It is the direct connection to our research for waters without microplastics.
 The experiments are based on our innovations for the detection and removal of microplastics from water and its subsequent reuse.

 In the WASoMI Lab, it will be possible to conduct experiments around microplastics, to observe and discuss.
 The experiments can be carried out independently in the classroom following instructions.
 It will also be possible to experience the experiments via videos.

 For WASoMI Lab we are currently seeking donations, sponsors and partners.
 In case of interest, please contact us.